 Supporting the Fire Department

-The Tybee Island Fire Department consists entirely of volunteer firefighters.
-The criteria to become a volunteer can be obtained by contacting the department at 912-472-5062 or by email.
+The Tybee Island Fire Department is a combination of paid and volunteer firefighters.
+The criteria to become a volunteer can be obtained by contacting the department at 912-472-5061 or by email.

 You can also support the Fire Department by purchasing a TIFD t-shirt for $20 each at the fire station's administrative office.

 Learn more about the department's fire safety equipment by viewing the apparatus gallery.

 In 2017, the fire hydrants on Tybee Island have undergone a face lift.